How does this company make money?

 What does this company depend on?

-The mechanism depends on five named upstream inputs: the SEC national securities exchange license that authorizes NYSE operations; CFTC registration for ICE Clear Credit and the other clearing houses; fiber optic network connections to data centers in Mahwah and Chicago; listing agreements with the companies traded on NYSE; and clearing member capital commitments that back derivatives transactions.
+ICE cannot operate without five things: the SEC national securities exchange licence that authorises NYSE operations, the CFTC registrations that make ICE Clear Credit and its other clearing houses legal counterparties, the fiber optic connections to its data centers in Mahwah and Chicago, the listing agreements with companies traded on the NYSE, and the capital commitments from clearing members that back every derivatives transaction.

 Who depends on this company?